rguillon/dice-checker/README.md

 ```

-Rolls implement comparison operators that will return the probability of the True/False events:
+Rolls implement comparison operators that will return a new Roll containing the probability of the True/False events:

 ```python